 Many parents are turning away from traditional education in favor of classical education.
 This is because they see so many benefits of classical education.
 These advantages can, perhaps, be best summed up by saying this sort of training produces many knowledgeable, discerning, and wise individuals.
-Classical students also have better skills with the English language, the ability to present themselves eloquently and a great work ethic.
+Classical students also have better skills with the English language, the ability to present themselves eloquently, and a greater work ethic.

 I hope you enjoy reading this blog post.
 If you want to do my course on how to homeschool, click here.

-Another benefit of classical education is that you teach children according to their natural intellectual or emotional bent at that stage in their lives instead of teaching them the wrong things at the wrong time as classical educators will argue modern educators do.
-Classical educators teach knowledge in the primary ‘poll-parrot’ grammar stage, discernment and understanding in the ‘pert’ logic stage, and wisdom in the ‘poetic’ rhetoric stage.
+Another benefit of classical education is that parents can teach children according to their natural intellectual or emotional bent at that stage of the child’s life instead of teaching them the wrong things at the wrong time, as classical educators will argue modern educators do.

-But, let’s dive in and have a look at these advantages more closely below.
+But let’s dive in and look at these advantages more closely below.

 Benefits of Classical Education

-- gives children a much better grounding in romance languages by teaching Latin
+- gives children a much better grounding in English and other romance languages by teaching Latin

 - prepares children to analyze data intelligently instead of being a victim of it